 Teaching is a great experience.
 It also holds an important responsibility towards the students.
-As a teacher you are at the same time a student who learns new things from younger people during this communication.
+As a teacher, you are at the same time a student who learns new things from younger people during this communication.
 In the Greek language, professor means the one who guides, the guider, so during this travelling, like always, there are new experiences to live.

 Does this difficult economic environment affect the young minds to influence their art in any way than it would have done in past?

 It surely does, because it is not just one difficult economic stage what we are living at the time.
-It is a major transition to a new way of living, thinking and interacting in a worldwide scale.
-We are facing and realising the fact that we are into a huge village called earth and despite the differences we hold, we have to find a way to continue our living in harmony all together.
+It is a major transition to a new way of living, thinking and interacting on a worldwide scale.
+We are facing and realising the fact that we are into a huge village called earth and despite the differences we hold, we have to find a way to continue our living in harmony altogether.
 The key medium to this transition is the technology, which now has an essential role in all those changes affecting almost every aspect of our lives, including arts.